martinprest/DEDIT/readme-DEDIT.txt

 NEW		creates a new record with current date and time, then allows to edit it COPY	copy record, if new record has same date&time as old, confirm replace with Y/N ANNIV	as copy, but with year+1
-DEL		delete current record, confirms with Y/N before deleting record EDIT	edit current record (as COPY but old record deleted) FIND	search for text in records, like FIND from the Organiser top menu, a second selection turns find mode off MODE	changes record displayed after edit: either new edited record (new rec) or record prior to edit (old rec) BACK	move back to previous record
+DEL		delete current record, confirm with Y/N
+EDIT	edit current record (as COPY but old record deleted) FIND	search for text in records, like FIND from the Organiser top menu, a second selection turns find mode off, recalls find text from previous search
+MODE	changes record displayed after edit: either new edited record (new rec) or record prior to edit (old rec) BACK	move back to previous record
 ZAP		delete whole diary, all records!
 Use with caution!
 Asks to confirm Y/N, twice